Where to Eat in Barcelona (Top 12)

 Whether you’re looking for a causal bite in Barceloneta before a day at the beach, a mid-day vermouth and tapas break between perusing the eternally-winding Medieval streets of the Gothic Quarter, or an excuse to indulge in a long and leisurely upscale tasting menu for dinner at a more modern restaurant approach, Barcelona’s food scene can please just about anyone with any agenda.

-While I only dined at a fraction of the restaurants that a foodie city like Barcelona has to offer, I did compile a list of some truly incredible places.
-Here are my top 12 favorite spots if you ever find yourself hungry in Barcelona, Spain.
+While I probably only dined at a fraction of the restaurants that a foodie city like Barcelona has to offer, I did compile a list of some truly incredible places.
+Here are my top 12 favorite spots and what to order there if you ever find yourself hungry in Barcelona, Spain.

 For a tapas style dinner in a traditional style Spanish tavern: